 a.
 One Hot Encoding: This type of encoding is done where values are nominal.
 It creates different columns for each unique value of a categorical variable.
 The advantage is that it is easy to apply and it can be inverse transformed also.
 However, it increases the curse of dimensionality.

-b, Label Encoding: This encoding is mainly for ordinal columns where order of the values has to be maintained.
+b.
+Label Encoding: This encoding is mainly for ordinal columns where the order of the values has to be maintained.
 It converts the categorical values into integer numbers.
 Its use is not advised for nominal values.

 d.
 Base N Encoding: This encoding is the same as Binary encoding.
 The only difference is hashing is not done with base 2, it can be with any base.
 This encoding is good when there are more categories.

 4. Model Implementation: There are various clustering techniques mentioned in the literature where K-Means are the most common among them.
 However, it only works with numerical data.
 K-Modes is the technique used only with categorical data.